gurlv/DisasterRelief-MLModel/README_DisasterReliefML.md

 - University of San Diego, Shiley-Marcos School of Engineering
 - Figure Eight for providing the disaster response dataset
-- Course instructors and teaching assistants for guidance
+- Professor Anna Marbut for guidance